Mandatory Appointment of CPS Attorney

 New Law Effective September 1, 2013

 S.B.
-1759 altered many sections of the Family Code pertaining to CPS cases, and requires appointment of an attorney for the parent even if the Government (CPS) is requesting conservatorship over the child.
+1759 altered many sections of the Family Code pertaining to CPS cases, and requires appointment of a CPS Attorney for the parent even if the Government (CPS) is requesting conservatorship over the child.
 Basically, if CPS is attempting to remove your children from you, your Constitutional Rights are being infringed upon and you have a right to help.

 —See S.B.
 1759